salieri11/concord-bft/README.md

 This is the code for the VMware blockchain.
 It is broken into a few
 components:

- * Athena: the blockchain replica node
+ * Concord: the blockchain replica node
  * Helen: the UI and API server
  * Hermes: the integration test framework